defano/wyldcard/README.md

 ## Commands

-A command is a directive to HyperTalk to perform some task.
-Some commands may place a value into the implicit variable, `it`, but unlike functions, a command does not represent a value and cannot be used as a term in an expression.
+A command is a directive to HyperTalk to perform a task.
+Some commands may place a value into the implicit variable, `it`, but unlike functions, a command does not represent a value and cannot be used as a term in an expression (for example, `divide x by 3 > 5` is illegal, because `divide x by 3` is an imperative and does not represent a value).
 HyperTalk Java provides all of the commands shown in the table below.

 Note that the execution of a command results in a message of the same name being sent to the current card, enabling the card, background or stack to intercept command messages and trap its behavior as needed.
 See the section on message passing for more information.